 Spinal Cord Injury

-There are hundreds of nursing homes in the Atlanta metropolitan area.
+There are hundreds of nursing homes in the Atlanta metropolitan area and other areas in Georgia.
 Many of them are staffed by dedicated employees who work hard to care for their residents.
 However, many of these facilities are run in a shoddy, negligent manner.
 And when they are, your loved ones can be victimized at a time in their lives when they deserve rest and the best possible care.

 If you live in the Atlanta, Augusta, Columbus, or surrounding areas of Georgia and you want to speak to our nursing home abuse lawyers about the mistreatment your loved one has received, please call Lourie, Chance, Forlines, Carter & King, PC today at 404-760-7400 for a free consultation.